-All staff are required to pass on to the Designated Teacher any concern or allegations about school practices which are likely to put pupils at risk of abuse or other serious harm.
-Any concern with the behaviour of colleagues or allegation made against an adult should be passed on to the Headmaster.
+All staff are required to pass on to the designated teacher any concern or allegations about school practices which are likely to put pupils at risk of abuse or other serious harm.
+Any concern with the behaviour of colleagues or allegation made against an adult should be passed on to the Head of Junior School.
 Staff who pass on concerns regarding pupil safety will be supported.